rjkat/confuzzle/README.md

 Solve crosswords with your friends!
 Confuzzle is an interactive crossword editor and real-time collaboration app which also works offline in standalone mode.
 [See it in action here](https://confuzzle.app).

+## .puz file format utilities

+As part of building this project I have made some nodejs packages for reading, writing, and parsing the .puz file format, the main one being [@confuzzle/puz-crossword](https://www.npmjs.com/package/@confuzzle/puz-crossword).

+The best documentation I could find about this format was from [the libpuz wiki](https://code.google.com/archive/p/puz/wikis/FileFormat.wiki).
+I have converted this page to markdown at [puz.md](puz.md), since the original page has lost some of its formatting.

 ## Contributing

 This is a hobby project which is slowly becoming more polished over time.
 Bug reports and feature requests are absolutely welcome.
 Pull requests are even better!